Solving eigenvalue PDEs of metastable diffusion processes using artificial neural networks: Numerical examples

 In other words, the neural network has one input layer of size $d$, three hidden layers of size $20$, and one output layer of size $1$ (see Figure~\ref{fig-nn} for the illustration of neural networks).
 We use the activation function $\rho(x) = \tanh x$.
 In each test, in order to train the neural network, $J=7100$ training steps are performed using the Adam optimization method~\cite{adam-KingmaB14} with learning rate $r= 0.005$.
 The batch-size $B=5000$ is used for the first $7000$ steps.
 The eigenvalues are computed (see Table~\ref{tab-ex1}) as the mean values of the estimations in the final $100$ training steps, i.e.,\ from step $7001$ to step $7100$, where a large batch-size $B=20000$ is adopted.
 As seen from Table~\ref{tab-ex1} and Figure~\ref{fig-ex1-evs-all}, Algorithm~\ref{algo-1} is able to approximate the first three eigenvalues in \eqref{ref-eigval-solutions} and their corresponding eigenfunctions.
 For $d=50, 100$, by inspecting the eigenfunctions at coordinates $(x_3, \dots, x_d)$ that are randomly sampled according to certain centered Gaussian distribution, we find that they depend on the values of $(x_3, \dots, x_d)$ rather weakly (see the last two columns of Figure~\ref{fig-ex1-evs-all}).
 Although the potentials \eqref{pot-vd} in this example are relatively simple, it is interesting to note that, by training neural networks with fully connected architecture \eqref{ex1-arch}, Algorithms~\ref{algo-1} is able to identify the eigenfunctions which are functions of $(x_1, x_2)$ only.
 Figure~\ref{fig-ex1-loss_constraints} shows the evolution of the loss function \eqref{lambda-kth-variational-alpha}, the estimations of eigenvalues using \eqref{alg1-eigenpairs} (see Step~\ref{step-algo-1-stat} of Algorithm~\ref{algo-1}), and the quantity

 during the training procedure in the case where $d=100$.
 The results for $d=2,50$ are similar and therefore they are not shown here.
 The quantity $\mathcal{C}$ in \eqref{ex1-penalty-c1} corresponds to the penalty term in the loss function \eqref{lambda-kth-variational-alpha}.
 One can observe from Figure~\ref{fig-ex1-loss_constraints} that both the loss function and the eigenvalues converge within $5000$ training steps.
 The quantity $\mathcal{C}$ \eqref{ex1-penalty-c1} is fluctuating during the training procedure due to the use of both mini-batch and the finite penalty parameter $\alpha=20$.
 Nevertheless, the magnitude of $\mathcal{C}$ stays below $10^{-2}$ in most of the training steps, indicating that the constraints are well imposed during the training procedure.
+Finally, we note that very similar results were obtained when we carried out the same numerical experiment with a larger network architecture $\mathcal{N}=(d, 25, 25,25,25, 1)$.